Aam-Digital/ndb-core/src/app/core/common-components/README.md

 # Common Components
-are re-usable angular components that serve as building blocks for other core modules
+are re-usable Angular components that serve as building blocks for other core modules